sGaps/pixel-borders/README.md

 ### Download with Git ###
 1. Open a terminal.
-2. Go to your `pykrita/` folder-
+2. Go to your `pykrita/` folder.
-3. Clone this repository (I recommend use the lastest release)
+3. Clone this repository (I recommend to use the lastest release).
 ```bash
 git clone https://github.com/sGaps/pixel-borders.git pixel-borders/
 ```